Umuzi-org/pres-2024-06-learner-code-pandemics/markdown/error_handling_and_debugging/error_handling_content.md

 [Error handling content](http://syllabus.africacode.net/topics/javascript-error-handling/)

-> :memo: **Note** This material is written in JavaScript, but the lessons apply across languages
+> **Note** This material is written in JavaScript, but the lessons apply across languages